Rannek/Arch/README.md

 # Every Arch user has an install guide.
 This is mine.
 This guide is tested on archlinux-2023.12.01-x86_64.iso

+## Enhanced Security with LUKS

+- **LUKS (Linux Unified Key Setup)**: Using LUKS for disk encryption is particularly beneficial if you're using a laptop.
+It encrypts your entire drive, meaning your data is secure even if your computer is lost or stolen.

+- **Data Protection**: With LUKS, there's no need to overwrite your data before selling or disposing of your computer.
+The encryption ensures that your data remains inaccessible without the correct passphrase.

+## Flexible File System with Btrfs

+- **Snapshots with Btrfs**: Btrfs (B-tree File System) allows you to create snapshots of your system.
+This feature is very good for backing up and restoring your system state, making system updates and changes less risky.

+- **Advanced Features**: Btrfs supports features like volume management, error detection, and self-repair capabilities, adding layers of robustness to your system.

+## Why Choose This Guide?

+- **Tailored for Arch Linux**: Arch Linux is known for its simplicity, efficiency, and customization capabilities.
+This guide leverages these strengths to provide you with a powerful and personalized computing experience.

+- **Step-by-Step Instructions**: Whether you're an old Linux user or new to Arch, this guide walks you through every step of the installation and setup process.

+### Let's start!

 ### Fdisk Configuration
 ```
 fdisk /dev/sda